chengqihao/Maximal-kPlex/README.md

-# kPlexList
+# Efficient Enumeration of Large Maximal $k$-Plexes
-Source codes of paper “Efficient Enumeration of Large Maximal $k$-Plexes.”
+Source codes and appendix of paper “Efficient Enumeration of Large Maximal $k$-Plexes”.

 ## Algorithm
 The sequential algorithm is in the file "Sequential".